Skip to Content

 It’s cheaper to do a road-based tour, but fly-in safaris avoid the long drives and it’s thrilling to see Kenya from the air if you can stretch your budget.
 Flights can cost between $200 and $420 per person for a single peak season journey, which can add up, especially if you’re visiting more than one park.

-You do have the option of self-drive safaris in many of Kenya’s national parks, and these are cheaper than using a local operator.
+You do have the option of self-drive safaris in many of Kenya’s national parks (excluding the Masai Mara where self-driving is banned from June 2024), and these are cheaper than using a local operator.
 However, it doesn’t cost much more to pay for a driver guide, which will make for a more relaxing and safer experience with better animal sightings.

 Chart showing Kenya safari costs by type